stdiopt/stream/README.md

 An experiment around building composable, streamable pipelines in go

-the idea it self is not about maximum performance but rather an simplier way to abstract channels, workers, context cancellation and dynamic data mostly for ETL jobs.
+the idea it self is not about maximum performance but rather an simplier way to abstract channels, concurrency, cancellation and dynamic data mostly for ETL jobs.
 It relies heavily on `interface{}` to pass data around and has some heavy reflection usage on `github.com/stdiopt/stream/strmutil`.

-it's be possible to build procs around serializing CSVs, selecting DB, producing Parquet, crawling url's, consuming API's, etc...
+it's be possible to build procs around serializing CSVs, querying RDBs, producing Parquet, crawling url's, consuming API's, etc...

 ## ProcFunc